YumekaMengjiaLYU/jekyll-multilingual/_posts/2021-01-09-internship-reflections.markdown

 One thing I regret is not documenting my work in a clear and coherent manner.
 By keeping a work log, I would have a clearer sense of what I struggled with or how I progressed in my career.

 ### Lesson 6: Have A Agenda Slide For All Presentations
+Thanks to my boss for pointing this out to me.
+Always put a concise agenda slide before all other slides to let people know what we are going to talk about during the meeting.
 ### Lesson 7: Embrace Change

 It is certainly hard for me to leave my internship where I spent much time crimping, soldering, assembling, doing the most engineering-ish work.
 However, I am also aware now that I need to let go of certain identities to embrace new ones, like data science.
 Engineering is fun work: you get to get your hands dirty and have a sense of craftsmanship.
 And sometimes, multimeters, o-scopes, crimpers, pliers, solder, soldering station, Arduinos, Rapsberry Pis can seem to be your companions:)